SeminiRathnayaka/SeminiRathnayaka/README.md

 Every project I build has a real purpose behind it.
 And I'm just getting started.

-I believe technology should serve everyone — not just those who are already comfortable.
+I believe technology should serve everyone.not just those who are already comfortable.

 ---

 ##  What Drives Me

 > *"I build technology for the people normal technology forgets."*
-> — N.S.
+>  N.S.
 Yashodya Rathnayaka

 Every project I build has a real human behind it.
-For everyone for us for you!
+For everyone , for us , for you!

 ---

 ##  Featured Projects

-### 🧠 ORAYAN AI — Medical Report Explainer
+### 🧠 ORAYAN AI -> Medical Report Explainer
 *Making healthcare understandable for every Sri Lankan*

 - Explains complex medical reports in **Sinhala and simple English**